jtr13/EDAV/index.Rmd

 ![](images/banners/edav_banner.png)
 </center>

-Students often want to know how they can excel in a course and we understand that desire.
+Students often want to know how they can excel in a course.
 The standard answer given is usually something like:

 > Just read the syllabus, focus on the topics discussed therein, and be able to understand their nuances.
 >